 The famous workout of Hugh Jackman’s Wolverine

 You have probably heard a million times how important it is to get moving and get physical, especially if your lifestyle includes sitting down in front of the computer the whole day.
 It is no secret that working out can really help you feel good not only physically, but it can also aid you in having mental stability.
-Fitting in a certain amount of physical exercise in your daily routine can really help boost your energy levels, impede illnesses, and may even enhance you mood as you get age.
+Fitting in a certain amount of physical exercise in your daily routine can really help boost your energy levels, impede illnesses, and may even enhance your mood as you get to age.

 How The Wolverine Workout Works

 The now popular work out was designed to shock your body as it switches from one routine to another.
-It starts off with a 10-minute cardio that is immediately followed by a weight lifting session that will focus only on compound movements.
+It starts off with 10-minute cardio that is immediately followed by a weight lifting session that will focus only on compound movements.
 And with each cardio start, it is also concluded with the same 10-minute cardio rep.

-Although compound lifts is definitely the focus here, the workout is also studded with unique reps that aim to add a twist to the whole routine.
+Although compound lifts are definitely the focus here, the workout is also studded with unique reps that aim to add a twist to the whole routine.
 A perfect example is when focused on a squat or bench press, try adjusting the bench angle or even increase the pace for each set.
-Doing this wont let your body get too familiar and comfortable with the routine, thus forcing your body to be flexible really quickly and so it will rapidly adapt to any changes in the whole workout routine.
+Doing this won’t let your body get too familiar and comfortable with the routine, thus forcing your body to be flexible really quickly and so it will rapidly adapt to any changes in the whole workout routine.

 The whole Wolverine workout is designed around a 4-week schedule that is rich with main lifts that are definitely changed up every week.
 Week one can be five reps for the main lifts.
 Week two can be four reps.
 Week three can just be three reps and then immediately on week four, go and perform ten reps.
 The Main lifts include barbell bench, back squat, deadlifts and pull-ups.
 The first three weeks, make sure to increase the weight each week and on the fourth week, reduce the weight in order for you to be able to perform ten reps.